-When a person is authorised with absolute general right or power to act legally with respect to the property or bank accounts or tax payments, or registration work or to file a case against 3rd party etc by another person is termed as a GPA.
+When a person is authorised with absolute general right or power to act legally with respect to the property or bank accounts or tax payments, or registration work or to file a case against third parties etc. by another person, it is termed as a GPA.

-An SPA is transfer of special power which is only granted for a specific assignment and once the specific assignment is completed the SPA automatically comes to an end.
+An SPA is transfer of special power, which is only granted for a specific assignment and once the specific assignment is completed, the SPA automatically terminates.

 A typical example of an SPA is when people rent out their property or when the agent appears for the registration of the principal’s property or when the agent appears in a court or before the Tax authorities on behalf of the Principal etc.

 A GPA encloses a broad range of powers and is not restricted to any particular/ specific responsibility.
-Therefore, it requires to be given only to a very dependable person.
-An SPA on the contrary expires as soon as the specific responsibility/ assignment is over
+Therefore, it must be given only to a very dependable person.
+An SPA, on the contrary, expires as soon as the specific responsibility/ assignment is over